corusm/mlops-project/reports/README.md

 >
 > Answer:

----Our workflow is pretty straightforward: code on GitHub gets trained in the cloud, and then the trained model, along with all the details, gets saved to wandb.
+Our workflow is pretty straightforward: code on GitHub gets trained in the cloud, and then the trained model, along with all the details like the exported model, used data and parameters, gets saved to wandb.
 If you want to rerun an experiment, just grab the specific code version from GitHub, pull the model parameters and hyperparameter setup from wandb, and run it all again in the cloud.
 This setup not only keeps our data safe and sound but also makes it quite simple to replicate any experiment.
-We also used config files for hyperparameters, which helped us to handle them in an organized way, keeping our experiment settings clear and easy to adjust. ---
+We also used Hydra config files for hyperparameters (which are also saved to wandb), which helped us to handle them in an organized way, keeping our experiment settings clear and easy to adjust.

 ### Question 14